aci-ref/facilitation_leading_practices/activities/08-connections.md

 researchers with common ACI interests and for supporting existing connections.
-For example, the facilitator might leverage connections at other institutions to identify a collaboration opportunity for a local researcher.
-Or, a newly-formed group might request the one-time attendance of staff from another ACI (or non-ACI) organization within the facilitator’s network.
+For example, the facilitator might leverage connections at other institutions to identify a collaboration opportunity for a local researcher, or a newly-formed group might request the one-time attendance of staff from another ACI (or non-ACI) organization within the facilitator’s network.
 For example, a group that meets to compare their computational genomics approaches might like to hear about